jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The fox has many tricks.
-The hedgehog has but one.
-But that is the best of all.
+It is not wisdom but Authority that makes a law.
-- Erasmus
+- Thomas Hobbes

-Updated on: [5/25/2023]
+Updated on: [5/26/2023]
 <!-- #quoteEnd -->
 </pre>